Alaahamouly/loruki---RWD-Template/README.md

 # loruki---RWD-Template
-loruki is a responsive web design template to depending on using Grid and Flex to arrange its items.
+loruki is a responsive web design template that depending on using Grid and Flex to arrange its items.